-Mercedes-Benz to launch high-powered chargers globally
+Mercedes-Benz to launch high-powered charging network globally

-(Pocket-lint) - Mercedes used CES 2023 to announce that it will be launching a new network of high-powered fast-charging hubs around the world starting very soon.
+Mercedes used CES 2023 to announce that it will be launching a new network of high-powered fast-charging hubs around the world starting very soon.

 The rollout will apparently begin in North America, which is no real surprise, but will follow in Europe and China soon, according to its announcement.